 If you don’t want to invest in thermal curtains, you can make your own by adding thermal lining to your existing curtains.

 This tutorial shares how to upcycle some old sheets, or even a comforter, into great roll-up curtains that can keep you cozy at minimal cost.

 Finally, don’t forget to fortify any drafty window frames with caulk.
 Doing so only costs a few dollars and can be done in minutes.
-It's a small job that adds up to big savings, especially in older, drafty houses.
+It’s a small job that adds up to significant savings, especially in older, drafty houses.

 7. Insulate Large Panes of Glass with Bubble Wrap